anushanesargi/CV/README.md

 ## Education

 #### Makers Academy (Jan 2022 to May 2022)
-- A 16 week intensive course focusing on mainly on test driven development, pair programming, self-led learning and agile mindset.
+- My fast and curious learning skills helped me to successfully complete a 16 week intensive Makers Academy course focusing mainly on test driven development, pair programming, self-led learning and agile mindset which.
-- Frequently used paring in order to problem solve effeciently, requiring teamwork and communication.
+- We frequently used paring programming, sometimes mob programming in order to effeciently solve the problems.
+My problem solving and logical thinking ability, excellent communication and team player skills helped me to smoothly sale through the pairing and the course.
+- I also learnt that I perform amazingly well under pressure.
+The non-political and friendly environment was the key to my performance.

 #### VTU(2009 to 2013) - India